Larsvanderlaan/ThresholdTMLE/README.md

 # ThresholdTMLE
-Methods to estimate and obtain inference for the threshold-response function --  https://arxiv.org/abs/2107.11459.
+Targeted learning methods to estimate and obtain inference for the nonparametric threshold-response function --  https://arxiv.org/abs/2107.11459.